 Support/Success/Service.
 How do they do it?

 Every company that is interested in creating the right product experience deals somehow with the process of bringing clients to success.
-In general a special team often called Customer Success is in charge for it.We’ve written about how to define customer success and how it’s differ from customer support here.
+In general, a special team often called Customer Success is in charge of it.We’ve written about how to define customer success and how it differs from customer support here.
 But from what we heard at SaaStr, SaaS companies work differently on delivering the product value and helping their customers to benefit.

 But what happens before sale?
 Don’t visitors and trial users need to get help and understand the value?